alospeaks/cisco-dc-automation/LabGuide/section-4-8-ansible2.md

     ```

 #### Running the playbook
-1. Switch to ansible container template
+1. Switch to ansible container terminal
 2. cd to ansible folder and run the playbook
 3. `ansible-playbook -i hosts baseconfig.yml`